mazwat/mazwat.github.io/design-patterns-lm.md

 ### Formalising the Relationship between Objects

 Design patterns have some basic similarities there is almost always a **client** that requests something or makes use of the pattern.
-There is also a **subject** that is usually creating, producing, changing, observing or providing access to the object which is usually an **product** in the system or a game object on screen.
+There is also a **subject** that is usually creating, producing, changing, observing or providing access to the object which is usually a **product** in the system or a game object on screen.

 ![Relationships between objects](images/objects-dp.svg)
 *Fig. 1 - Relationships between objects*